mbind — set memory policy for a memory range

 then came from the node with the next highest node ID

-specified in nodemask
+specified in nodemask and so forth,

 until none of the specified nodes contained free